Page Reviewed / Updated - January 27, 2021

 Cost of Care Calculator

-In Oklahoma, as of 2019, the average monthly cost of assisted living throughout the state is $3,325.
-Compared to the national monthly average of $4,000, this rate is quite low.
-In the area of Enid, in the Northwestern part of the state, the monthly average, $2,860, is even lower than the Oklahoma statewide average.
-Lawton, in the Southwestern part of the state, is also lower than the statewide average with a monthly average cost of $3,238.
-The metropolitan areas of Oklahoma City and Tulsa have the highest average monthly rate for assisted living, which ranges from $3,339 - $3,488.
-Even so, this amount is still lower than the nationwide average.
+In Oklahoma, as of Genworth’s Cost of Care Survey 2020, in 2021, the average monthly cost of assisted living throughout the state is $3,750.
+Compared to the national monthly average of $4,300, this rate is quite low.
+In the area of Enid, in the Northwestern part of the state, the monthly average, $2,960, is even lower than the Oklahoma statewide average.
+Lawton, in the Southwestern part of the state, is also lower than the statewide average with a monthly average cost of $3,490.
+The metropolitan areas of Oklahoma City and Tulsa have the highest average monthly rate for assisted living, which ranges from $3,900 - $4,519.

 Individuals who need additional care and supervision due to Alzheimer’s are able to reside in assisted living memory care units.
-However, one should expect to pay an additional $665 - $997 per month.
+On average, this type of care costs 20% - 30% more than does traditional assisted living.
+Therefore, one should expect to pay an additional $740 - $1,129 per month.

-Statewide in Oklahoma, in 2019, the average hourly rate for home care is $20.00.
-This rate remains fairly consistent throughout the various geographic areas of the state.
-Oklahoma City and Lawton have hourly average rates between $18.00 and $19.00, which is below the statewide hourly average.
-On the other hand, the areas of Enid and Tulsa have hourly rates between $21.50 and $22.25, which is higher than the statewide average.
+Statewide in Oklahoma, in 2021, per the 2020 Genworth Cost of Care Survey, the average hourly rate for home care is $23.00.
+This rate varies significantly based on the geographic area of the state.
+Oklahoma City has an hourly average rate consistent to the statewide average at $23.00.
+Lawton has an average rate of $18 / hour, which is well below the statewide hourly average.
+On the other hand, the areas of Enid and Tulsa have an average hourly rate of $25.00, which is higher than the statewide average.

-In 2019, the most affordable type of elderly care in Oklahoma is adult day care, which has a statewide average cost of $60 / day.
-In the area of Lawton, the average daily cost is even more affordable at $45.
-Oklahoma City has adult day care costs on par with the statewide average at $60 / day, while the most expensive adult day care can be found in Tulsa with an average of $72 / day.
+In 2021, Genworth’s Cost of Care Survey 2020 shows the most affordable type of elderly care in Oklahoma is adult day care, which has a statewide average cost of $70 / day.
+In the area of Lawton, the average daily cost is even more affordable at $52.
+Oklahoma City and Tulsa have adult day care costs on par with the statewide average at $70 / day.

 Programs and Waivers

 Medicaid has restrictive eligibility requirements based on functional ability, income, and financial resources.
-As of 2019, Oklahoma single applicants are allowed a monthly income of up to $2,313 (300% of the current Federal Benefit Rate).
-Married applicants, with both spouses applying for services, are able to retain up to $4,626 / month in income.
+As of 2021, Oklahoma single applicants are allowed a monthly income of up to $2,382 (300% of the current Federal Benefit Rate).
+Married applicants, with both spouses applying for services, are able to retain up to $4,764 / month in income.
 Individual applicants are also permitted up to $2,000 in countable resources, while married couples, with both spouses applying, can keep up to $4,000.
-There are several asset exemptions, which include an individual’s primary residence, given the applicant is living in it and it is not valued over $585,000, household furnishings, personal effects, such as clothing and a wedding ring, and an automobile.
+There are several asset exemptions, which include an individual’s primary residence, given the applicant is living in it and his / her equity interest is not over $603,000, household furnishings, personal effects, such as clothing and a wedding ring, and an automobile.

 Please note that the income and asset limits for the Personal Care Program, part of the regular state Medicaid program, vary from what is listed above.
-As of 2019, a single applicant is limited to a monthly income of $1,041 (100% of the Federal Poverty Level) and $2,000 in assets.
-When both spouses of a married couple are applying for benefits, the income limit is increased to $1,409 / month, and the asset limit is raised to $3,000.
+As of 2020 (at the time of this writing, the 2021 figures were not yet released), a single applicant is limited to a monthly income of $1,063 (100% of the Federal Poverty Level) and $2,000 in assets.
+When both spouses of a married couple are applying for benefits, the income limit is increased to $1,437 / month, and the asset limit is raised to $3,000.

 Even if one exceeds the above income and asset limits, it is still possible to qualify for OK Medicaid.
 However, it is strongly recommended that one contact a Medicaid Planner prior to applying for Medicaid for assistance in restructuring finances for eligibility purposes.
 If not familiar with Medicaid’s rules, one may unknowingly disqualify himself or herself from Medicaid.
-For example, Medicaid has a look-back rule, which prevents gifting and transferring assets under fair market value for 5 years from the date of one’s Medicaid application.
-If one has given assets away or sold them very cheaply to meet the asset limit during this timeframe, they will be in violation of this rule, and in turn will have a period of Medicaid ineligibility.
+Medicaid has a look-back rule, which prevents gifting and transferring assets under fair market value for 5 years from the date of one’s Medicaid application.
+If one has given assets away or sold them for less than fair market value during this timeframe, they will be in violation of this rule, and in turn will have a period of Medicaid ineligibility.

 Oklahoma also offers two non-Medicaid assistance programs, which provide an alternative to assisted living or nursing home care.